davecparker/code12/API.md

 ### ct.round()
 ```
-int ct.round( double d )
+int ct.round( double number )
 ```
-Return the number `d` rounded to the nearest integer.
+Return the `number` rounded to the nearest integer.

 ### ct.roundDecimal()
 ```
-double ct.roundDecimal( double d, int numPlaces )
+double ct.roundDecimal( double number, int numPlaces )
 ```
-Return the number `d` rounded to `numPlaces` decimal places.
+Return the `number` rounded to `numPlaces` decimal places.

 ### ct.intDiv()
 ```
-int ct.intDiv( int n, int d )
+int ct.intDiv( int numerator, int denominator )
 ```
-Return the result of an integer divide of n / d.
-If n / d is not an integer, the result is rounded down to the next smaller integer.
+Return the result of an integer divide of `numerator / denominator`.
+If `numerator / denominator` is not an integer, the result is rounded down to the next smaller integer.
-If d is 0 then the result is a large positive integer if n > 0, a large negative integer if n < 0, and 0 if n is 0.
+If `denominator` is 0 then the result is a large positive integer if `numerator` > 0, a large negative integer if `numerator` < 0, and 0 if `numerator` is 0.

 ### ct.isError()
 ```
-boolean ct.isError( double d )
+boolean ct.isError( double number )
 ```
-Return `true` if the value of `d` is an error value (NaN = "Not a Number").
+Return `true` if the value of `number` is an error value (NaN = "Not a Number").

 ### ct.distance()
 ```